Whooping cough treatments

 Removing wisdom teeth

-Wisdom teeth can sometimes cause serious problems.
+Wisdom teeth can cause serious problems.
 Removing a wisdom tooth is usually a safe and effective way to prevent your symptoms from coming back.